We purchase every product we review with our own funds—we never accept anything from product manufacturers.

 Blu-ray: Blu-ray is an optical disc technology that plays back video resolution equal to 1080p high definition (HD).

 CD: CD (Compact Disc) is an optical disc technology primarily used for audio/music.
 There is a CD video format, but it’s rarely available.

-DVD: DVD (Digital Video Disc) is an optical disc technology that usually displays video at a 720p HD resolution.
+DVD: DVD (Digital Video Disc) is an optical disc technology that displays video at a 720p or 1080p resolution.

 When streaming a DVD onto an HDTV via Blu-ray, the unit uses software to add pixels to the video, creating what appears to be a higher-resolution video.
 This is called upscaling.

 HD: HD (High Definition) video is the most common video resolution.
 It’s called 1080p resolution when it has 1920x1080 pixels.
 Blu-ray discs play 1080p HD resolution video.
 Another type of HD is called 720p HD with 1280x720 pixels, and it’s more common on DVD discs.
 HD uses a 16:9 aspect ratio for display, equal to what’s found on large, flat screen TVs.

 HDMI: HDMI (High Definition Multimedia Interface) is a standard that allows for passing HD resolution video from one device to another through a cable.

 HDR: HDR (High Dynamic Range) is a display technology in some big screen TVs that creates brighter, more vibrant colors with a greater contrast range.
 Some Blu-ray players offer support for HDR.
 If your TV also supports HDR, you can play back Blu-ray movies using HDR.